Now available on VS Code Marketplace & Open VSX (Cursor)

 Component Tree Sidebar

-Activity bar panel showing all components in the file, color-coded by risk, with expandable issue lists.
+Activity bar panel showing all components in the file, grouped by pattern density, with expandable details.

 ⚙️